 A carbonized burner normally causes failure to startup.
 Low voltage can also cause hard starting.
-Starting the starboard motor and idling it at about 1800 RPM will give you the voltage to startup the cooker if it's a weak battery.
+Start the starboard motor and idle it at about 1800 RPM, this will give you the voltage to startup the cooker if it's a weak battery.